We may earn commission from affiliate links →

 3. Sinjska Alka.
 A Knights’ Tournament In Sinj

-The knights selected from the local Alka club are supported by the entire community for this event.
+The entire community supports the knights selected from the local Alka club for this event.
 Preparations for the event and restoration of the equipment, clothing, and accessories are all carried out by proud locals.

 The Sinjiska Alka is one of the only remaining examples of medieval competitions held in Croatia until the 19th century.
 Inscribed on UNESCO’s list in 2010, the Alka competition has become an essential part of local history.